Six top tips for dealing with anger

 Categories:

 Furious?
 Losing it?
 About to do something you regret?
-Take a breath, and think about these tips...
+Take a breath, and check out these tips we've got for you.

 You’re on icy roads doing 200km/hour.